rsnpj/notes-site/notes/Year_3/Design_of_Algorithms_and_Data_Structures/Cuckoo_Hashing.md

 # Hashing

+_n is the upper bound of the number of elements in our table_

-Performance bounds will often not hold in the worst case, but in the expected case, worst case can be very bad.
+Performance bounds will often not hold in the worst case, but in the **expected** case, worst case can be very bad.

 Often can show that true "with high probability", that is, extremely unlikely to deviate much from expected values

-Behaviour determined by one of two hash functions which take items as input and return "random" values in some set $\{1...r\}$
+Behaviour determined by one of two hash functions which take items as input and return "random" values in some set $\{1...r\}$.
+Throughout r will be the size of our hash table.

-Space usage will be bounded in terms of n
+Space usage (table size) will be bounded in terms of n

 Balanced search trees usually logarithmic time bounds on operations, we will achieve constant expected per operation